giorgia-baron/Effective_connectivity_eigenmodes-1/README.md

 Additionally, the repository includes the cortical surface file Schaefer_62Parcels_7Networks_order_FSLMNI152_2mm.nii.gz, a clustered functional atlas in MNI152 FSL standard space.
-The corresponding region labels are listed in Table 1-1 of the manuscript.
+The corresponding region labels are listed in Table 1-1.